LAW ENFORCEMENT OFFICERS ASSOCIATION

 There shall be the following classifications of membership in the Association:

-(1) ACTIVE MEMBERS- Persons who are: (a) certified by the North Carolina Criminal Justice Education and Training Standards Commission; or (b) certified by the North Carolina Sheriffs’ Education and Training Standards Commission; or ( c) Sheriffs; or (d) federal law enforcement offices with the power of arrest.
+- ACTIVE MEMBERS – Persons who are: (a) certified by the North Carolina Criminal Justice Education and Training Standards Commission; or (b) certified by the North Carolina Sheriffs’ Education and Training Standards Commission; or (c) Sheriffs; or (d) federal law enforcement officers with the power of

-(2) RETIRED MEMBERS- Active members of the Association who have since retired from law enforcement and meet one of the following criteria:
+- RETIRED/SEPARATED MEMBERS – Active members of the Association who have since retired or separated from law enforcement and meet one of the following criteria:

-(a.)
-Regularly retired form a law enforcement agency and currently receiving benefits from a federal, state, or local government retirement program.
+- Regularly retired from a law enforcement agency and currently receiving benefits from a federal, state, or local government retirement

-(b.)
-Medically retired from a law enforcement agency and currently receiving benefits from a federal, state, or local government program at the time of disability was an active member of the Association.
+- Medically retired from a law enforcement agency and currently receiving benefits from a federal, state, or local government program and who at the time of disability was an active member of the

-(c.)
-Completed ten (10) or more years of service as a law enforcement officer as defined in this Article of these By-Laws with five (5) consecutive years of active membership prior to retirement.
+- Completed ten (10) or more years of service as a law enforcement officer as defined in this Article of these By-Laws with five (5) consecutive years of active membership in the Association prior to retirement or separation.

-(3) LIFE MEMBERS– Persons who are current or former members who are elected to life membership by the Board of Directors for having rendered an extraordinary service to the Association.
-Life members shall be considered active members of the association provided such life members meet the criteria required for active membership.
+- LIFE MEMBERS– Persons who are current or former active members who are elected to life membership by the Board of Directors for having rendered an extraordinary service to the Association.

-(5) HONORARY MEMEBERS- Persons who are ineligible for active membership but whom the Board of Directors have qualified.
+- HONORARY MEMBERS- Persons who are ineligible for active membership but whom the Board of Directors have

-Active, Retired and Life Members have voting privileges when they are in attendance at the Association’s Annual Conference or any special conference
+Active, Retired/Separated and Life Members have voting privileges when they are in attendance at the Association’s Annual Conference or any Special Conference.

-Any amendment to the By-Laws which changes the classification or status of a member shall not affect his membership rights to which he was entitled prior to the amendment.
+Any amendment to the By-Laws which changes the classification or status of a member shall not affect the member’s membership rights to which the member was entitled prior to the amendment.

-The President shall appoint the following standing committees at the first meeting of the Board of Directors following the annual State Conference.
+The President shall appoint the following standing committees at the first meeting of the Board of Directors following the Annual Conference.
 These appointments shall be for the following year: